Open Air Film Retrospective: 'Individual Responsibility 1933 to 1945' (in German language)

 Guided tour of the Mauthausen Memorial

-The film series is curated by Univ.-Prof. Dr. Frank Stern, Visual Contemporary History and Cultural History, Institute of Contemporary History, University of Vienna, and by Mag.
+The film series was curated by Univ.-Prof. Dr. Frank Stern, Visual Contemporary History and Cultural History, Institute of Contemporary History, University of Vienna, and by Mag.
 Stephan Matyus, Mauthausen Memorial.